keikoproj/inverse-exp-backoff/README.md

 }
 ```

-In the above example, the NewIEBackoff function creates a new object that does inverse exponential backoff.
+In the above example, the NewIEBWithTimeout function creates a new object that does inverse exponential backoff.
 It starts with an initial delay of 3 minutes.
 Every subsequent retry will be done by reducing the time interval by a factor of 0.5.
 So, the second retry will be done 1.5 minutes later, the third one 45 seconds later and so on.
 The minimum time interval will be 15 seconds and if the next retry is less than the minimum interval it should be able to retry one last time before 1sec of timeout.
 After the timeout, the Next() method of the object will throw an exception.